Service Dog FAQs

 Finally, Canine Companions works closely with partner agencies to find working placements for dogs that are not suitable for placement as a service or facility dog.
 Our dogs have gone on to do everything from diabetic alert, search and rescue, explosives detection and more!

-A Canine Companions assistance dog can not only open doors, pick up dropped items and turn on the lights, it can also increase confidence and independence.
+A Canine Companions service dog can not only open doors, pick up dropped items and turn on the lights; it can also increase confidence and independence.

 Since 2018, Canine Companions is proud to place service dogs with United States Armed Forces veterans with service-connected post-traumatic stress disorder (PTSD).
 Dogs are trained in tasks including nightmare interruption, turning on lights, retrieving items, anxiety interruption and supporting their handler in crowded public situations.
 Currently, this program is only offered at certain regional training centers.
 Please click here for more information.

 No, Canine Companions service dogs and all follow-up services are provided free of charge to the recipient.
 Students are responsible for their transportation to and from the regional training center, their meals during Team Training and depending on the training center in your regional area, the cost of staying in a hotel.
 Once matched with a dog, graduates of the program are responsible for costs associated with care of the assistance dog including food, grooming and routine veterinary expenses.

 Canine Companions uses Labrador Retrievers, Golden Retrievers, and crosses of the two breeds.